About Public Pools

 • Certify Swimming Pool Service Technicians to service public and private pools in Los Angeles County and issue renewals of certifications

 The Swimming Pools & Spas program is subject to the California Health & Safety Code, California Code of Regulations Title 17, and 22, California Building Code Title 24, Los Angeles County Code Title 11.
 Enforcement is conducted in unincorporated areas of Los Angeles County and cities with contracts for this service pertaining to Swimming Pools & Spas.
-Please note if your Swimming Pool or Spa reside in the cities of Pasadena, Long Beach, or Vernon, review local guidelines to remain in compliance.
+Please note if your Swimming Pool or Spa reside in the cities of Long Beach, Pasadena, or Vernon, review local guidelines to remain in compliance.

 Tips for Swimming Safety